Great for Google

 |Colors||3 (charcoal, deep-sea blue, glacier white)||4 (chalk, charcoal, sand, mist)|

 Built-in sleep tracking: The second-generation Nest Hub features Google's Soli radar technology, which allows the bedside device to monitor your sleep patterns discretely and give you results the next morning.
 This sleep tracking method is far less invasive or uncomfortable than wearing a smartwatch or having some other kind of tracker attached to your pillow or mattress.
-The only real downside is that while initially free, the service is moving behind a subscription paywall at the end of 2021.
+The only real downside is that while initially free, the service moves behind a subscription paywall at the end of 2021.